Fine Art with Contemporary Cultural Theory BA

 Female student working

 You’ll explore and challenge your idea of art by engaging with a broad array of artistic practices and theoretical ideas.
 We approach fine art as a collection of forms, concepts and creative methods for addressing some of the most pressing questions society is faced with today.
 You’ll investigate the interconnections between art and the larger social dynamic that shape our culture, such as ethnicity, class, gender, sexuality, being human and our relationship to nature and the environment.
+On this course you’ll split your time between studio practice and the theory and analysis of culture.

 You’ll become equipped to act in the world as artists and creative global citizens, innovators in your respective fields of making.
 We’ll prepare you to be a socially conscious graduate with an array of relevant and transferrable skills.

 By immersing yourself in a range of art techniques and practices, you’ll experiment with your own creativity and discover your personal style.
 You’ll be given a dedicated studio space to work from, allowing you lots of opportunity to embrace a multitude of materials and methods.
+Through a range of professional development programmes, such as our weekly visiting art talks and surfacing skills workshops, you’ll discover what kind of practitioner you want to be.

-You’ll experiment across different media and undertake original research, while building broader skills in curating, event production, critical thinking, writing, researching, publishing and media content production.
 You’ll work alongside art historians and cultural theorists within a purpose-built School that includes studios, technical workshops, a project gallery, seminar rooms and a shared student common room.

-We champion a School-based artist community ethos by providing a shared studio space with 24 hour access, regular open studio and exhibition events, informal learning groups, opportunities for student-led social events and access to the city’s artistic scene.
 Field trips to art fairs, exhibitions and festivals, regional museums and galleries are organised across all levels.
 Our exemplary Year in Industry programme has led to students successfully undertaking work placements in the UK and internationally, some of which have become permanent employment in the arts sector, whilst our Study Abroad programme has provided life-changing experiences for many in our community.

 Specialist facilities